 Goshen Wood Kiln

 I built my 2-chamber wood kiln in Summer 2010.
 If you are interested in helping with a firing, or renting kiln space please email me.
-Firings are approximately 72 hours long.
+Firings are between 70 and 100 hours long.
 The rear chamber is used for soda firing and glaze ware.
 Occasionally I teach wood firing classes.
-Look here for more information.

 In June 2006, Justin and Dale Huffman led a kiln building workshop at Union Project, in Pittsburgh.
 They constructed a sprung arch gas reduction kiln over the course of 2 weekends.
 The gas kiln is fired to cone 10 with Ward Power Burners in about 8 hours, and has approximately 25 cubic feet of stacking space.